Citi is an advertising partner

-Review: Is The Mastercard® Black Card™ The Most Luxurious Card?
+Review: Is the Mastercard® Black Card™ the most luxurious card?

 There’s still a lot the Mastercard® Black Card™ does well.
 It has strong rewards on everyday spending.
-Users are awarded 1 point per $1 everywhere they shop.
-Those points then translate to 1.5% cash back, or 2% if used towards travel redemptions.
+Users are awarded 2% value for airfare redemptions with no blackout dates or seat restrictions.
+1.5% value for cash back redemptions.
+Earn one point for every one dollar spent.
 These are above-average rates not seen on most cards.
-Additionally, Mastercard® Black Card™ cardmembers get complimentary access to Lounge Club, Global Entry Fee waivers, and annual airline fee credit.
+Additionally, Mastercard® Black Card™ cardmembers get complimentary access to Lounge Club, Global Entry Fee waivers and an annual airline fee credit.
 All these benefits can be quite valuable to someone who calls an airport their second home.

-Mastercard® Black Card™ Benefits & Features
+Mastercard® Black Card™ benefits and features

 The card comes with a $495 ($195 for each Authorized User added to the account) annual fee.
 If you want to add authorized users to the account it will cost you an additional $195 per year for each one.